 Books and MonographsSubramanian, Krishnamurthy., Acharya, Viral.
-"State intervention in banking: the relative health of Indian public sector and private sector banks", Forthcoming
+"State intervention in banking: the relative health of Indian public sector and private sector banks", USA, Springer, Forthcoming

 However, most family businesses do not survive beyond three or four generations, due to their lack of understanding and capabilities to manage challenges which are unique to family businesses.
 Besides their uniqueness arising out of the overlap of conflicting priorities of the key stakeholders in terms of ownership, management and family responsibilities, family businesses are also on a discovery driven journey on the organization life cycle.
 The complex situation created by the interplay of multiple forces makes both professionalization and corporate governance quite challenging.
 This chapter discusses the difficulties of developing and managing corporate governance and professionalization in family controlled businesses.